GrupaZero/platform/README.md

 ## Deployment

-We're using ansible to as automation tool.
-We include example deploy-staging.yml playbook.
+We're using Ansible as automation tool.
+We include some example playbooks.